 Mining, oil, and gas development projects are not considered for the purposes of our list.
 Commercial buildings (hotels, residences) are also not considered for our list.

-Owner: The owner of the project, as defined for our purposes, is the government, company, agency or organisation that will retain ownership of the property.
-While we recognise that many key players refer to themselves as the project owner for the purposes of their contract, our definition is limited to the stakeholder that owns the physical asset.
+The owner of the project, as defined for our purposes, is the government, company, agency or organization that will retain ownership of the property.
+While we recognize that many key players refer to themselves as the project owner for the purposes of their contract, our definition is limited to the stakeholder that owns the physical asset.

 For the 2012 version of the Top 100, ReNew Canada received approximately 200 submissions in the first phase of our collection process and outside of our in-house research.
 Of these, nearly 150 projects were rejected for a variety of reasons.
 This section will discuss some of the primary reasons why submissions are rejected from our selection process.

 We are constantly reviewing our criteria for inclusion on the list and often redefine the scope of what projects are considered.
 This is why your submission should be based on the criteria listed below and NOT on projects that have been included in past issues of the Top 100.

 When submitting a project for our review, please ensure that all of the information below is included in your submission.